 Relevant to the content of this educational activity, the following individuals have no conflict of interests with commercial interests to disclose.

-- Michael S. Brooks, MD, FACP, FACR, Activity Director and Planning Committee Member
+- Michael S. Brooks, MD, FACP, FACR, Activity Director, Planning Committee Member, and Moderator

 - Lorene Harder, Planning Committee Member